KiCadLast Updated: March 20, 2020

 Creating PCB Assemblies from your KiCad PCB Project

-- Bill of Materials from a .XLSX spreadsheet
+- Bill of Materials from a .XLSX spreadsheet (optional)

 Once you have created this manufacturing package you will be able to easily upload your PCB Assembly to the MacroFab platform.

-However, KiCad does not allow you to use a configuration file for generating manufacturing data, so we will walk you through the process below.
+If you’d rather generate drills, gerbers, and bill of materials manually, that is possible.
+KiCad does not allow you to use a configuration file for generating manufacturing data, so we will walk you through the process below.

 The .Kicad_PCB File